Ernie DiGregorio: Buffalo Braves (1973–1977)

 DiGregorio was drafted by the Kentucky Colonels of the American Basketball Association in the ABA's 1973 special circumstances draft but opted instead for the NBA.

 He was selected third overall by the Buffalo Braves (a franchise now known as the Los Angeles Clippers) in the 1973 NBA draft, out of Providence College.
 DiGregorio won the NBA Rookie of the Year Award in 1973–74 after averaging 15.2 points, and leading the league in both free throw percentage (.902) and assists per game (8.2), while playing 35.9 minutes per game.
 DiGregorio still holds the NBA rookie record for assists in a single game with 25 (a record now shared with Nate McMillan).
 The following year, he had a severe knee injury that cut short his future productivity and remaining career.

 He would never again come close to his 1973-74 level of production.
 He played only 31 games of the 1974-75 season, and 67 games the next year, playing only 20 minutes a game and averaging less than seven points a game.
 His coach Jack Ramsay thought DiGregorio had lost speed and quickness after knee surgery, and made him the team's fourth guard; though DiGregorio disagreed with that assessment.
 During DiGregorio's last full season with the Braves (1976–77), he was up to 28 minutes a game, and averaged 10.7 points and 4.7 assists per game.
 He led the league in free throw percentage a second time, with a then-NBA record 94.5%.
 As of 2024, this is the 9th best seasonal percentage of all-time.

 In 1977, he joined fellow NBA stars Julius Erving, Rick Barry, Wilt Chamberlain, and Pete Maravich, in endorsing Spalding's line of rubber basketballs, with a signature "Ernie D." ball making up part of the collection.

 Los Angeles Lakers (1977–1978)

-Before the 1977–78 season, the Brave's sold DiGregorio's contract rights to the Los Angeles Lakers, after Buffalo had acquired future Hall of Fame point guard Nate "Tiny" Archibald; part of a greater plan of player transactions in Buffalo.
+Before the 1977–78 season, the Braves sold DiGregorio's contract rights to the Los Angeles Lakers, after Buffalo had acquired future Hall of Fame point guard Nate "Tiny" Archibald; part of a greater plan of player transactions in Buffalo.
 DiGregorio played in a Lakers' uniform, under coach Jerry West (who had been hopeful about DiGregorio as his point guard), in only 25 games before being waived.